Lydenburg: Apartheid-Era History

 Forced removals from farms surrounding Lydenburg began in the early 1940s and continued through the 1960s.
 Residents on the farms, especially through the ICU, ANC and local chiefs, resisted the removals in different ways depending on local circumstances and allegiances.
 Often violently, the apartheid state removed the families to farms further from the town or to Sekhukhuneland.
 In 2001, in one of South Africa's first completed land restitution claims, Boomplaats farm was bought from Willem Pretorius and returned by the state to the Dinkwanyane community.

 Name change

-In June 2006, it was announced that Arts and Culture minister, Pallo Jordan, had approved the renaming Lydenburg to Mashishing, meaning "wind blowing through the grass".
+In June 2006, it was announced that Arts and Culture minister, Pallo Jordan, had approved the renaming Lydenburg to Mashishing, meaning "long green grass".